 Heat, on the other hand, increases blood flow and can loosen stiff, sore tissues.
 This tends to be more helpful for chronic injuries.
 Avoid using heat on acute injuries as it may worsen swelling.

-How long should you leave ice or heat on an injury?
+How long should you leave ice or heat on a cycling injury?

 For ice, you generally want to go with shorter time periods – 10-15 minutes at a time – to avoid irritating the skin.

 Heat may be used for slightly longer periods (up to 20 minutes) but you still want to avoid overdoing it.
 For more widespread muscular irritation, a longer soak in a warm tub may be called for.

 If you have certain conditions such as neuropathy, diabetes, vascular disease or skin issues, you should consult with your physician before using ice or heat due to the potential for complications.